CodePushGo/website/src/content/blog/en/phased-rollouts-for-capacitor-live-updates.md

 ### Problem Detection and Recovery

 Keep a close eye on your rollout and act fast when issues arise.
-With Capgo's platform, you can spot problems early, preventing them from impacting your entire user base.
+With CodePushGo's platform, you can spot problems early, preventing them from impacting your entire user base.
 Set up error tracking for these key areas:

 | Monitoring Aspect | Implementation | Purpose |
 | --- | --- | --- |